These Skillet Chicken Fajitas with Rajas con Crema are unforgettable. Like none you’ve ever tasted!

 - Meat thermometor

-- 1. FOR THE CHICKEN: Whisk 3 tablespoons oil, lime juice, garlic, paprika, sugar, salt, cumin, pepper, and cayenne together in bowl.
-Add chicken and toss to coat.
+- Whisk 3 Tablespoons oil, 2 Tablespoons lime juice, 4 peeled and smashed garlic cloves, 1 ½ teaspoons paprika, 1 teaspoon sugar, 1 teaspoon salt, ½ teaspoon cumin, ½ teaspoon pepper, and ¼ teaspoon cayenne together in bowl.
+Add 1 ½ pounder of chicken and toss to coat.
 Cover and let stand at room temperature for at least 30 minutes or up to 60 minutes.

-- 2. FOR THE RAJAS CON CREMA: Meanwhile, adjust oven rack to highest position and heat broiler.
-Arrange poblanos, skin side up, on aluminum foil–lined rimmed baking sheet and press to flatten.
+- Mean while, adjust oven rack to highest position and heat broiler.
+Arrange 3-4 stemmed, halved and seeded poblanos, skin side up, on aluminum foil–lined rimmed baking sheet and press to flatten.
 Broil until skin is charred and puffed, 4 to 10 minutes, rotating baking sheet halfway through cooking.
 Transfer poblanos to bowl, cover, and let steam for 10 minutes.
 Rub majority of skin from poblanos and discard (preserve some skin for flavor); slice into ¼-inch-thick strips.
 Adjust oven racks to middle and lowest positions and heat oven to 200 degrees.

-- Heat oil in 12-inch nonstick skillet over high heat until just smoking.
-Add onion and cook until charred and just softened, about 3 minutes.
-Add garlic, thyme, and oregano and cook until fragrant, about 15 seconds.
-Add cream and cook, stirring frequently, until reduced and cream lightly coats onion, 1 to 2 minutes.
-Add poblano strips, lime juice, salt, and pepper and toss to coat.
+- Heat 1 Tablespoon oil in 12-inch nonstick skillet over high heat until just smoking.
+Add the onion and cook until charred and just softened, about 3 minutes.
+Add 2 cloves mined garlic, ¼ teaspoon thyme, and ¼ teaspoon of oregano and cook until fragrant, about 15 seconds.
+Add ½ cup cream and cook, stirring frequently, until reduced and cream lightly coats onion, 1 to 2 minutes.
+Add poblano strips, 1 Tablespoon lime juice, ½ teaspoon salt, and ¼ teaspoon pepper and toss to coat.
 Transfer vegetables to bowl, cover, and place on middle oven rack.
 Wipe out skillet with paper towels.

 - Remove chicken from marinade and wipe off excess.
 Heat remaining 1 tablespoon oil in now-empty skillet over high heat until just smoking.
 Add chicken and cook without moving it until bottom side is well charred, about 4 minutes.
 Flip chicken; transfer skillet to lower oven rack.
 Bake until chicken registers 160 degrees, 7 to 10 minutes.
 Transfer to cutting board and let rest for 5 minutes; do not wash out skillet.

-- Slice chicken crosswise into ¼-inch-thick strips.
+- Slice chicken crosswise into ¼ inch-thick strips.
 Return chicken strips to skillet and toss to coat with pan juices.
-To serve, spoon few pieces of chicken into center of warmed tortilla and top with spoonful of vegetable mixture, cilantro, Spicy Pickled Radishes and tomatoes as desired.
+To serve, spoon few pieces of chicken into center of warmed tortilla and top with spoonful of vegetable mixture, ¼ a cup of cilantro, Spicy Pickled Radishes and tomatoes as desired.
 Serve with lime wedges.

 Recipe adapted from America’s Test Kitchen.